cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision T1.3.1-1883, which already includes Monogame.
+This unofficial version has been derived from the latest official OpenRails testing revision T1.3.1-1847, which already includes Monogame.
+It includes also the other commits present in the official OR master release as of today, plus the fix of http://www.elvastower.com/forums/index.php?/topic/35377-restoring-the-master-key-variables-does-not-work-correctly/page__view__findpost__p__274829 , by Serana

 This unofficial version includes the cruise control software written by Jindrich with final adaptations by myself.